Savory Kabocha Squash Soup

-Bowl of kabocha squash soup with mushrooms and onions.
+Bowl of Japanese pumpkin soup with mushrooms and onions.

 When fall comes, it’s time for everyone to go pumpkin crazy.
 Except for me, because I think pumpkin is just okay.